Some Americans spurn masks as their hometowns become covid-19 hot spots

 In South Florida, protesters belonging to a group called Reopen South Florida staged a march Saturday and burned masks.
 The group formed in April after Gov. Ron DeSantis (R), a strong Trump ally, issued a statewide state-at-home order.

 “I don’t see this as a political thing.
 It’s about freedom,” said one participant, Matt McNabb, a chiropractor in Royal Palm Beach who describes himself as a political independent.
-“I saw maybe five, six, or seven masks burned, maybe for about 30 seconds, then they put it out.
+“I saw maybe five, six or seven masks burned, maybe for about 30 seconds, then they put it out.
 It wasn’t as climactic as we were hoping it would be.”

 DeSantis has been mask-resistant from the start.
 He usually, but not always, appears in public without one, including when he attends Trump rallies.